Basketball Hoops, Hockey Nets, Etc. in Boulevards & Streets

 Wetlands & Ponds

-Please remember not to dispose of grass clippings or animal excrement adjacent to pending areas or in streets and sewers.
+Please remember to not dispose of grass clippings or animal excrement adjacent to pending areas or in streets and sewers.
 Grass clippings and other materials adversely affect the water quality of our wetlands and lakes.
-Also, the area surrounding wetlands/ponds (generally 25 feet around the perimeter) is owned by the City or state and should not be maintained as an extension of a private yard.
+Also, the area surrounding wetlands / ponds (generally 25 feet around the perimeter) is owned by the City or state and should not be maintained as an extension of a private yard.
 The natural growth around wetland serves as a filter to reduce or eliminate harmful sediments from entering the water and creating algae.
-In most cases, Canadian geese are less apt to visit or nest in a wetland with its natural growth area intact.